 I am a linguist and a pragmatic.
 To me, linguistic activity is a normal and ordinary matter; also my bread, per file or word count in translation.
-It does not need phenomena supernatural or aberrating from norm.
-Simply to say it, some like to bake bread, some — to make horseshoes, and some like to wield words.
+It does not need phenomena supernatural, or aberration from norm.
+Simply to say it, some people like to bake bread, some — to make horseshoes, and some people like to wield words.

 On the side of simple facts, Emily Dickinson’s writing is sober.
 Her imagery is lexical, and the style does not have the prolixity, repetitive phonemics, or anaphora misuse we may get with persons who are mentally unstable or substance-dependent.
 Her writing has awareness of the poetic person as a device, and employs no linguistic naivete.

 Regarding her recluse habits, there is a state of focus that solitude and silence encourage.
 It is especially desirable for language work; absorption with language matter can bring natural, emotional and intellectual rewards.
-As eremite monks are not suspected, authors do not purpose to offend the world, as well.
+As eremite monks are not suspected, authors as well, do not purpose to offend the world.
 Solitude does not have to mean loneliness, and it cannot be a stand beyond people, either:

 I reason that in heaven